jttyeung/investable/README.md

 ## <a name="use"></a>How to Use Investable
 1. Edit the list of `start_urls` in <kbd>/rent_scraper/rent_scraper/spiders/craigslist.py</kbd> with the Craigslist URL for the city you would like rent averages from.
 2. Edit the `CLOSESPIDER_ITEMCOUNT` in <kbd>/rent_scraper/rent_scraper/spiders/settings.py</kbd> to indicate how many rental properties to include in the average.
 Please scrape responsibly.
-3. Search for a listing of interest by full address. **Note**: Cannot search by city/region due to Zillow API call restrictions.
+3. Search for a listing of interest by full address. **Note**: This is a proof of concept project and therefore it is not possible to search by city/region without listing data in the database.
+It is still possible to search specific home addresses (which call upon Zillow's API directly).
 4. Enter your mortgage customizations to compare rent rate vs. mortgage rate, or search again.

 ## <a name="nextversion"></a>Version 2.0
 * Improve application security
+* Improve testing coverage
 * Add Airbnb rates comparison as rental income option
 * Add user login to save favorite listings
 * Using sessions, mark visited markers a different color
-* Address normalization for search
+* Use address normalization for search
 * Make price slider range dynamic to database data
 * Show graphs of rental or home prices over time
 * Build a Chrome extension for app